 Excellent progression opportunities to UCC and other Higher Education colleges.
 Special arrangements in place with CIT (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
 Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
 See Progressions for details.

-Supply chain operations, multi-national companies, exporting companies.
+Multi-national/Irish companies involved in exporting and importing and general supply chain and logistics operations.
 All students can access the Jobs Advice Hub.
 Graduates can subscribe to ‘CCOC college jobs register’ and CCOC LinkedIn alumni for up to date vacancies and networking.

 I loved my marketing and event management course in CCOC.
 It is a great college where you get a lot of support and help from your tutors.
 It gave me the confidence to pursue higher education, which I am currently studying a degree in Marketing and Multimedia at the University of Roehampton.